LucileTech/frontend_playground/README.md

-Debouncing // wait for the user to type a few keywords before the gifs appear Throttling // minimize/regulate api calls
-Pass by value and pass by reference
+x Debouncing // wait for the user to type a few keywords before the gifs appear x Throttling // minimize/regulate api calls x Pass by value // used pass by vaue for sanitizing keyword in API call -- and pass by reference
 Function composition
 Closures
 High order functions